BTEC Construction (Extended Diploma) - Civil Engineering Level 3

-Minimum of 5 GCSEs at grade C or above, including mathematics at grade B and English/Welsh 1st Language; or an appropriate Level 2 Diploma qualification at Merit grade and GCSE Maths and English/Welsh First Language at C grade.
+You'll need a minimum of 5 GCSEs at grade C or above, including Maths at grade B and English/Welsh First Language; or an appropriate Level 2 Diploma qualification at Merit grade and GCSE Maths and English/Welsh First Language at C grade.

 In a nutshell

 This course is ideal if you're looking to undertake a career in the technical disciplines of the construction industry.
 This includes, but is not exclusive to, site management, setting out engineers, structual Engineers, project management, and CAD technicians.

 ...you have a keen interest in civil engineering

 ...you’d like to gain both theory and practical knowledge

 ...you’d like a technical and dynamic knowledge of construction

 What will I be doing?